 - Some population groups have a higher risk of dying from Covid-19 than others.
 Mortality rates are affected by:

-- gender: mortality rates are higher among men than women
+- age and gender: mortality rates rise sharply with age and are higher among men than women

 - co-morbidities: mortality rates are significantly higher among people with pre-existing conditions such as dementia and Alzheimer’s disease, heart disease, high blood pressure and diabetes

-- obesity: excess weight is associated with an increased risk of a positive test for Covid-19, hospitalisation, severe disease and death.
+- obesity: excess weight is associated with an increased risk of a positive test for Covid-19, hospitalisation, severe disease and death

 Why does the UK count deaths?